 Both the situations are difficult to handle and require tactics plus a careful selection of sentences that puts your message across.
 This can be done with politeness without hurting anyone’s feelings.

 If you don’t want someone at an event, try to avoid an invitation or limit the number of guests.
-If you want your guests to leave, show them that you have to take care of other things now such as bringing the kids to bed or start to clean up.
+If you want your guests to leave, show them that you have to take care of other things now such as bringing the kids to bed or starting to clean up.

 1. Telling Someone they are Not Welcome